buggins/dlangui/README.md

 * DerelictSDL2 + SDL2 for cross platform support
 * WindowsAPI bindings from http://www.dsource.org/projects/bindings/wiki/WindowsApi (patched)
 * XCB and X11 bindings (patched) when SDL2 is not used; TODO: provide links
-* DLIB - for loading images (it replaced FreeImage recently)
+* DLIB - for loading GIF and JPEG images (it replaced FreeImage recently)

 Hello World
 --------------------------------------------------------------

-	// main.d
+	// myproject.d
 	import dlangui.all;
 	mixin DLANGUI_ENTRY_POINT;